 NATIONAL: Center for Global Education

 The Center for Global Education promotes international education to foster cross-cultural awareness, cooperation, and understanding.
-Living and working effectively in a global society requires learning with an international perspective.
+Living and working effectively in a global society requires learning from an international perspective.

 Whether you’re an undergraduate student, graduate student, or alumni within one year of graduation, the Career Engagement Office invites you to come in for an individual appointment to help expand and/or refine your exploration.